AyeChanAungThwin/ChatApp/README.md

 		}).start();
 	}
 ```
-- Both ServerController and ClientController class, there is a sleep ```Thread``` because this thread ALWAYS runs faster than rendering UI through _Server.fxml_ (i.e., JFX had to read through the file.) and so, initialization of ```status``` field will not completed yet and thus, it will still be null.
+- Both ServerController and ClientController class, there is a sleep ```Thread```.
+That's because when the application is executed, this thread ALWAYS runs faster than rendering UI through _Server.fxml_ (i.e., JFX had to read through the file.) and so, initialization of ```status``` field will not completed yet and thus, it will still be ```null```.
 So, we need to wait for it to finish its initialization.
 - So, according to your CPU's performance, ```NullPointerException``` can be prone.
-If it happens try adjusting the sleep time to 700 to 1000 ms.
+If it happens try adjusting the sleep time from 700 to 1000 ms.

 ## Electronics Engineer-cum-J2EE Backend Developer ##
 -  Created by - Aye Chan Aung Thwin